CheyenneMDavid/Just-Cakes/README.md

 ## Credits, Acknowledgments and Appreciation.

 The reviews application within the just cakes project has been copied from the Code Institute walkthrough django project "codestar".
-StackOverflow for Regex patterns and how to implement them.
+**StackOverflow** for Regex patterns and how to implement them.
+Picture images have been courtesy of **Midjourney** and **Microsoft's Bing image-creator**.
+**Picsart** and `Draw.io` for creating wireframes and flowcharts for my project.
-Picture images have been courtesy of Midjourney and Microsoft's Bing image-creator.
-Some I have I have used ChatGPT as a tutor that is on tap, asking it's advice about structure with a view to further development and also advice on completing aspects of this readme, in how I should go about things.
-Sometimes to my detriment because it would get carried away, resulting in me having to scrub work and redo it.
+I have used **ChatGPT** as a tutor, fellow student and sounding board that had on tap, asking it to explain concepts I found hard to grasp, meanings of terms that are often taken as a given and also it's advice about structure of the project with a view to further development and also advice on completing aspects of this very readme, in how I should go about things.
+However...
+Sometimes this has been to my detriment because it would get carried away in conversations about goals and routes to them, resulting in me having to scrub work and redo it.
-Code Institute Tutors for help when I reached out.
+**Code Institute Tutors** for help when I reached out.
 The favicon.ico is courtesy of [Favicon Generator](https://favicon.io) https://websitemockupgenerator.com

 Code and the idea for toggling the DEBUG according to environment is courtesy of Code Institute walkthrough projects.